Nicaraguan cigars: strength, richness and character

 Conclusion

-If you’re looking for a wine with character and a real presence on the palate, this terroir is an excellent choice.
+Nicaragua is now a must-visit destination if you’re looking to explore intense and expressive cigars.
+Thanks to its volcanic soils and varied climate, it offers rich, well-structured and often very distinctive profiles.
+If you’re looking for a smoking experience with real character and a strong presence on the palate, this terroir is an excellent choice.

 Our Nicaraguan cigars